 In a rigorous context where operational challenges are increasing, market yields are under pressure, and regulations are more stringent than ever, you need to rely on a partner who can support you and bring operational efficiency, asset safety and collateral optimisation….

-Since 1st September 2016, initial margin rules for non–cleared derivative transactions have been progressively entering into force.
-As the rules are phased-in (1st September 2019 was the fourth phase), increasing numbers of market participants are subject to the requirements every year.
+As the rules are phased-in, increasing numbers of market participants are subject to the requirements every year.

-Phases 5 (September 2021) and 6 (September 2022) are still ahead and will impact a significant number of firms, including institutional investors.
+Phases 6 (September 2022) is still ahead and will impact a significant number of firms, including institutional investors.

 Changing rules for non-centrally cleared derivatives

-Exchanging initial margin (IM) on non-cleared derivative trades is now an established practice, at least for the firms that have fallen under the scope of the rules in their early phases (1 to 4).
+Exchanging initial margin (IM) on non-cleared derivative trades is now an established practice, at least for the firms that have fallen under the scope of the rules in their earlier phases (1 to 5).

 What is the timeline?

 The timeline under which firms are impacted depends on their “aggregate average notional amount” (AANA) of non-centrally cleared derivatives (at consolidated group level) falling above a pre-determined regulatory threshold.
 All instruments (even the physically settled forex forward and forex swap transactions that are exempted from initial margin requirements) count for the purpose of calculating the AANA.